MkhuseliNgetu/ABC-Supermarket/README.md

 4. Enter the new description of the product.
 6. Enter the new price of the product.
 7. Click on the 'Submit' button to update your product.

+--How to remove a product
+1. Click on the 'Remove Product' tab.
+2. Enter the name of the existing product.
+3. Click on the 'Submit' button to remove a product.